coatless/quarto-webr/README.md

 ````

-When `quarto render` or `quarto preview` is called, the filter will execute under the `jupyter` compute engine if `engine: knitr` is not specified.
+When `quarto render` or `quarto preview` is called, the filter will execute under `engine: knitr`.
 During the execution, the filter adds two files to the working directory: `webr-worker.js` and `webr-serviceworker.js`.
 These files allow for the
-webR session to be started and must be present with the rendered output.
+`webR` session to be started and must be present with the rendered output.

+**Note:** If `engine: knitr` is not specified, then the `jupyter` compute engine will be used by default.

 ### Packages